maherharb/MATE-T580/Lectures/Lesson_01_Dataframe_Manipulation_github.md

 The `group_by` function
 -----------------------

-Note that on it's own, `group_by` does not produce an output that is any different from the input:
+Note that on its own, `group_by` does not produce an output that is any different from the input:

 ``` r
 group_by(df_cars, cyl)